 As a result of this outstanding season, Dakota was asked to display his winning car in the atrium of the National Sprint Car Hall of Fame and Museum, in Knoxville, IA.
 This Hall of Fame and Museum features thousands of pieces of memorabilia from the greatest drivers in American racing including the likes of A.J.
 Foyt, Mario Andretti, the Unser family Bobby, Al, and Al Jr., along with today’s sprint car legends Steve Kinser, Sammy Swindell, and Doug Wolfgang.

-Dakota's goal is to ultimately garner a NASCAR opportunity, although in the interim he would like to earn a scholarship to play basketball or football at a NCAA Division I university.
+Dakota's goal is to ultimately garner a NASCAR opportunity, although in the interim he plans to attend the Heider College of Business at Creighton University this fall.

 Dakota cherishes his faith in Jesus Christ and when not competing enjoys his family and friends.
-His mother is an investment advisor with Manarin Investment Counsel and his father is Dean of the College of Business at Creighton University.
+His mother is an investment advisor with Fortress Wealth Advisors and his father is Dean of the Heider College of Business at Creighton University.
 Dakota has an older sister who is a financial analyst with Gavilon in Omaha.